-Secondary Documents Explanation A U.S. public birth record showing birth in: One of the 50 U.S. States; District of Columbia; American Samoa Swain's Island Puerto Rico, if born on or after January 13, 1941; Virgin Islands of the U.S. on or after January 17, 1917; Northern Mariana Islands after November 4, 1986, (NMI local time; or Guam, on or after April 10,1899 The birth record document may be recorded by the State, Commonwealth, territory or local jurisdiction.
-It must have been recorded before the person was 5 years of age.
-A delayed birth record document that is recorded after 5 years of age is considered fourth level evidence of citizenship.
+Secondary Documents Explanation A U.S. public birth record showing The birth record document may be recorded by the birth in: State, Commonwealth, territory or local jurisdiction.
+It must have been recorded before the person was One of the 50 U.S. States; 5 years of age.
+District of Columbia: American Samoa NOTE: For applicants on or after November1, Swain's Island 2010 birth certificates issued by the Commonwealth Puerto Rico, if born on or after of Puerto Rico must have an issuance date of July 1, 2010 or later.
+This provision does not apply to January 13, 1941; Virgin Islands of the U.S. on or reapplications when citizenship and/or identity has after January 17, 1917; already been established.
+The Worker can request Northern Mariana Islands after a transcript of a birth certificate through an November 4, 1986, (NMI local electronic transmission at no charge at: time; or Registrodemografico@salud@gov.pr.
+Guam, on or after April 10,1899 A delayed birth record document that is recorded after 5 years of age is considered fourth level evidence of citizenship.
 See item 4 below.
 NOTE: The online records of WV Vital Registration, obtained from the IPACT system, may be used to verify citizenship for persons born in West Virginia.
 The IPACT print screen must be filed in the case record.
 NOTE: If the document shows the individual was born in Puerto Rico, the Virgin Islands or the Northern Mariana Islands before these areas became part of the U.S., the individual may be a collectively naturalized citizen.
 Collective naturalization occurred on certain dates listed for each of the territories.
 Please note the additional requirements for Collective Naturalization.

 Certification of Report of Birth (DS-1350) The Department of State issues a DS-1350 to U.S. citizens who were born outside the U.S. and acquired U.S. citizenship at birth, based on the information shown on the FS-240.
 When the birth was recorded as a Consular Report of Birth (FS-240), certified copies of the Certification of Report of Birth Abroad (OS-1350) can be issued by the Department of State in Washington, D.C.
 The DS-1350 contains the same information as that on the current version of Consular Report of Birth FS-240.
 The DS-1350 is not issued outside the U.S.